Paithani: History

-Speciality of Paithani

-A pattan is a gold and silk sari.
-In the revival of Paithani weaving, the production was oriented towards export requirements, while saris were produced only for sophisticated buyers.
-Paithani evolved from a cotton base to a silk base.
-Silk was used in weft designs and in the borders, whereas cotton was used in the body of the fabric.
-Present day Paithani has no trace of cotton.
-There was a time when silk was imported from China.
-Now Yeola and Paithan buy silk from Bangalore.

 Technical details

 Paithani is a sari made of silk and zari.
 It is a plain weave, with weft figuring designs according to the principles of tapestry.
 Traditionally, Paithanis had a coloured, cotton muslin field that often contained considerable supplementary zari patterning.
 However, in the 19th century, silk fields were also woven.

 Materials used

 There are three types of silk threads used: